scala-developers-bcn/challenges/micro/backlog/README.md

+## Instructions

+Use this README as a contest backlog (please, refactor it if you find it too long) and add any kind of problem that you think that may be interesting to work in.

+If you want to share the solution for a contest, create a sbt project in the contest subfolder with your username so that all the different versions of the code can share the same repository.

 ### Contest 001

 A sha-256 is a [one way function](http://en.wikipedia.org/wiki/One-way_function) that may be stored into a database instead of the actual password of the user.
 If a malicious user obtains the database information, he/she still will need to use the hash function with every possible password and compare it to the stored hash to know the real one.